attiamohmed/Showcase-Database-SQL-/Music Database Schema with Multi-Valued Fields and Front-End Integration Using MS Access/README.md

 ## Overview

-This project is an Artists and Music Database designed and implemented to manage and organize information related to artists, music albums, songs, users, and playlists.
-It serves as the backend system for various music-related applications, enabling efficient data storage, retrieval, and management.
+This project is an small Spotify Database designed and implemented to manage and organize information related to artists, music albums, songs, users, and playlists.
+In this project, It serves as the backend system for MS Access, enabling efficient data storage, retrieval, and management.

 ## Features